-The Commonwealth Short Story Prize is awarded for the best piece of unpublished short fiction (2000 – 5000 words).
+Further more, the Commonwealth Short Story Prize is awarded for the best piece of unpublished short fiction (2000 – 5000 words).
 It is open to translated fiction.
 Entries previously submitted to the Commonwealth Short Story Prize are not eligible for 2024

-- Entrants must be citizens of a Commonwealth country – or stateless persons currently residing in a Commonwealth country.
+- Only citizens of a Commonwealth country – or stateless persons currently residing in a Commonwealth country can apply.
 The Commonwealth Foundation will request verification of citizenship status before winners are selected.

 - For regional purposes, entries will be judged by country of citizenship.
 Where the writer has dual citizenship (of two Commonwealth countries), the entry will be judged in the region where the writer is permanently resident.

-- Entrants must be aged 18 years or over on 1 November 2022.
+- More so, anyone who applied must be aged 18 years or over on 1 November 2023.

 - Entries from current members of staff at the Commonwealth Foundation are not eligible.

 - Entries must be unpublished and remain unpublished in any language until 1 May 2024

 - The form will be open by 1st of September and the deadline is 1 November 2023 (11.59pm in any time zone).